kiwitcms/Kiwi/docs/source/configuration.rst

 Using Amazon SES instead of SMTP email
 --------------------------------------

-KiwiTestPad supports email notifications which by default are sent over SMTP and need to be configured via the following settings::
+Kiwi TCMS supports email notifications which by default are sent over SMTP and need to be configured via the following settings::

     EMAIL_HOST = ''